MiguelARD/DoorDetect-Dataset/README.md

 ## Labels
 The object location is specified by the coordinates of its bounding box.
 Boxes were marked using Yolo_mark (https://github.com/AlexeyAB/Yolo_mark).
 There is a .txt file for each image with the same name.
-Each line in the label file is of the form: `<object-class> <x> <y> <width> <height>`
+Each line in the label file is of the form: `<object-class> <x> <y> <width> <height>`.

 Where:
 * `<object-class>`: integer number of object.
 (0) *door*; (1) *handle*; (2) *cabinet door*; (3) *refrigerator door*.